taurijuhkam/Cheatsheets/django.md

 ## Views
 * Use get_object_or_404() in views!
 This handles exceptions with grace and usually does what is expected
-* Use built-in class based views (CBV) wherever possible - (Class based views reference)[https://docs.djangoproject.com/en/1.11/ref/class-based-views/].
+* Use built-in class based views (CBV) wherever possible - [Class based views reference](https://docs.djangoproject.com/en/1.11/ref/class-based-views/).
 Or, err on the side of function-based views (FBV), if this things get too complex.
     ```python
     from django.http import HttpResponse
     from django.views.generic import View